What Is Pipe Corrosion Causes, Risks and Long Term Solutions

 What Is Pipe Corrosion?

-So what is pipe corrosion in simple terms.
-It is the gradual breakdown of metal pipes caused by chemical reactions between the pipe material and its environment.
-Water oxygen, soil conditions and even household chemicals can slowly eat away at the pipe surface.
+In simple terms, pipe corrosion is the gradual breakdown of metal pipes caused by chemical reactions between the pipe material and its environment.
+Hydrogen Sulfide levels in wastewater, sludge from hair and soap, grease buildup and even household cleaning chemicals, all promote a bacteria, moisture and chemical-friendly zone that can slowly eat away at the pipe surface, more so for cast iron pipes but can still damage copper and PVC pipes as well.

 This process weakens the structure of the pipe over time.
 In many cases corrosion develops out of sight behind walls underground or beneath concrete slabs.
 By the time symptoms appear the damage may already be advanced.